eclipse-theia/theia/doc/Plugin-API.md

 This documentation aims to support developers extending Theia’s plugin API to either enhance the extensibility of Theia via plugins and/or increase Theia’s coverage of the VS Code Extension API – and with that the number of VS Code extensions that can be used in Theia.

 Theia plugins, as well as VS Code extensions, can be installed and removed from a Theia installation at runtime and may extend many different capabilities of Theia, such as theming, language support, debuggers, tree views, etc., via a clearly defined API.
+A special category of "headless" plugins addresses more application-specific extension points, not intended to extend Theia's out-of-the-box capabilities.
+For the most part, the discussion in this document of the plugin API does not apply to these plugins but only to VS Code compatible plugins.
+More information about headless plugins [is detailed below](#headless-plugins).

 A plugin runs inside a "host process".
 This is a sub-process spawned by Theia's backend to isolate the plugin from the main process.
 This encapsulates the plugin to prevent it from arbitrarily accessing Theia services and potentially harm performance or functionality of Theia’s main functionality.
-Instead, a plugin accesses Theia’s state and services via the plugin API.
+Instead, a plugin accesses Theia’s state and services via the plugin API, if any, provided within its host process.

-Theia’s plugin API thrives to be a super set of VS Code’s extension API to enable running VS Code extensions as Theia plugins.
+Theia’s plugin API thrives to be a superset of VS Code’s extension API to enable running VS Code extensions as Theia plugins.
 For many cases this already works well.
 A report on API compatibility is generated daily in the [vscode-theia-comparator repository](https://github.com/eclipse-theia/vscode-theia-comparator).
 Please note that the report only checks the API on an interface level – and not the compatibility of the interfaces’ implementation behaviour.